creating:actions

 +

-+When our interpreter finds multiple possible next states, it tosses them into ''possibleNext'' for later consideration and continues evaluating & binding the variables in the current state.
++When our interpreter finds multiple possible next states, it tosses them into ''possibleNext'' for later consideration and continues evaluating & binding the variables in the next state currently under construction.

 +Then some top-level loop churns through the ''possibleNext'' set, either ruling out or accepting each possible next state until none remain.